Dynamical loss functions shape landscape topography and improve learning in artificial neural networks: Results and discussion

-We also propose two different dynamical loss functions based on mean square error (MSE):
+We also propose two other dynamical loss functions based on mean square error (MSE):

 see the Supplementary Materials for a detailed explanation of their behavior.
-Despite their differences, we observe that DMSE1 and DMSE2 both display bifurcations reminiscent of Fig. \ref{fig_3} and can improve learning and generalization.
-Fig. \ref{fig_NN_size} shows how dynamical loss functions improve validation accuracy over their corresponding standard static loss (CE or MSE).
+Despite their differences, we observe that DMSE1 and DMSE2 both display bifurcations reminiscent of Fig. \ref{fig_2} and, similarly to DCE, they improve learning and generalization (at least for this simple classification task).
+Fig. \ref{fig_3} shows how dynamical loss functions improve validation accuracy over their corresponding standard static loss (CE or MSE).
 This difference is greatest for small network sizes---dynamical loss functions shift the under to over-parameterized transition---but validation accuracy is also higher for the dynamical loss function at large NN sizes.
-To explore the effect on system size in Fig. \ref{fig_NN_size} we have selected a specific amplitude and period for the oscillations.
-There is a region in hyperparameter space (amplitude and period) that improves the results of standard loss functions (see supplementary material), although the results can also deteriorate when the amplitude and period become too large, and catastrophic forgetting can occur~\cite{mccloskey1989catastrophic,ruiz2022model}.
-To further explore the similarities between DCE, DMSE1 and DMSE2, and their connection with edge-of-stability minimization, we present in Fig. \ref{fig_threshold} the relationship between the mean value of the Hessian largest eigenvalue at which the first instability occurs for different learning rates.
+To explore the effect on system size in Fig. \ref{fig_3} we have selected a specific amplitude and period for the oscillations, that correspond to a region in the hyperparameter space (amplitude and period) that provides better results compared to those obtained with the standard loss functions (see Supplementary Material), although the results can also deteriorate when the amplitude and period become too large, and catastrophic forgetting can occur~\cite{mccloskey1989catastrophic,ruiz2022model}.
+To further explore the similarities between DCE, DMSE1 and DMSE2, and their connection with edge-of-stability minimization, we present in Fig. \ref{fig_4} the relationship between the mean value of the Hessian largest eigenvalue at which the first instability occurs for different learning rates.
 We see how the relationship between curvature and learning rate displays the same scaling for DCE, DMSE1 and DMSE2, compatible with $2/\eta$, the theoretical prediction from `\textit{edge of stability}' minimization~\cite{cohen2022gradient}.

-This letter explores the behavior of dynamical loss functions, a new approach to learning in deep neural networks that has deep connections to fundamental problems in physics~\cite{ruiz2019tuning, murugan2019bioinspired, murugan2021roadmap, mustonen2009fitness, di2024emergent, cairns2022strong, falk2023learning, annesi2023star, cohen2022gradient}.
-We have shown how this approach can improve the behavior of NNs, reducing the critical size at which overparametrization begins.
-Dynamical loss functions open a new plethora of possibilities to explore how changing the topography of the loss function landscape during minimization can control (and improve) learning in deep neural networks.
-We think that dynamical loss functions can become a workbench for the physics community to understand the connections between landscape topography and learning in artificial neural networks.